 The subtle difference between the product of groups and the product of rings is that there does not exist a natural homomorphism $R \longrightarrow R \times S$ .
-The choice that one might expect would be to send r to (r, 0), which does lead to a homomorphism of additive groups.
-But this violates the requirement that the multiplicative identity on R must map to the multiplicative identity on $R \times S$ .
+The choice that one might expect would be to send r to (r, 0) but this violates the requirement that the multiplicative identity on R should map to the multiplicative identity on $R \times S$ .